kmadej/RoomOccupancyTool/README.md

 ```mvn compile```
 ```mvn package```

 To run application please use jar file.
 You can generate it by yourself or using already provided jar file.
+Application use Java 21.
 To run application please type:
 ```java -jar RoomOccupancyTool-0.0.1-SNAPSHOT.jar```

 By default application runs on http://localhost:8080/